deliveroo/deliveroo.engineering/_posts/2022-02-09-like-many-others-ive-just-rejoined-deliveroo-heres-why.md

+---

-***If this has resonated with you and you’re interested in coming back to Deliveroo as well - do reach out to your former manager or somebody else in your management team.
-For Data Science, this’ll be Mahana Mansfield or Ela Osterberger.***
+*If this has resonated with you and you’re interested in coming back to Deliveroo as well - do reach out to your former manager or somebody else in your management team.
+For Data Science, this’ll be Mahana Mansfield or Ela Osterberger.*

-***If you’d spent a meaningful amount of time at Deliveroo previously and are aiming for the same level, it’ll likely just be a series of informal conversations about where you’ll best fit in and be happiest (amongst the other important bits).
-If you’re feeling a little more ambitious and want to level-up, expect a light-weight expedited interview process.***
+*If you’d spent a meaningful amount of time at Deliveroo previously and are aiming for the same level, it’ll likely just be a series of informal conversations about where you’ll best fit in and be happiest (amongst the other important bits).
+If you’re feeling a little more ambitious and want to level-up, expect a light-weight expedited interview process.*

-***We’re really excited to hear from you again!***
+*We’re really excited to hear from you again!*